 Compound collections are named lists of molecules that you can use to identify libraries, or to perform complex queries around sets of molecules.
 This article goes over building collections from search results, import validation report, and one molecule at a time.

 There are several ways to add molecules to collections.
 The most common way is to start with search results.

 From search results

-After you run a search, a table of search results is displayed.
+After you run a search either based on one parameter or multi-parameter from search engine, a table of search results is displayed at the bottom.
 Notice the green check-boxes running down the left side of the structures in the results table.
 The check-boxes are checked by default which includes all of the displayed molecules in your view.
 Unselecting a check-box predictably excludes the molecule from the selection.
-This selection mechanism is used by all of the tools in the result table tool-bar: in the below screen-shot, a total of 21 results was returned by the search, and the first molecule was unselected, leaving 20 molecules in the selection to be plotted, exported or added to a collection.
+This selection mechanism is used by all of the tools in the result table tool-bar: in the below screen-shot, a total of 2 results was returned by the search, and the first molecule was unselected, leaving 1 molecule in the selection to be plotted, exported or added to a collection.

 You can append molecules to an existing collection, or start a new collection.

 Append to an existing collection:

 If you are adding new molecules to an established collection, for example adding newly synthesized analogs to a particular series of compounds, choose the "existing collection" option, and select it from the drop-down list.
 Since only new molecules are added to a collection, any duplicates will be excluded.
 You need “Full Access” role or higher to add new molecules to a collection created by another user.
 Molecules are never subtracted or removed when this option is used, but keep reading about new collections to learn how to subtract molecules.

 Start a new collection: